dartsim/dart/CONTRIBUTING.md

 // In certain cases, such as heavily templated code, implementations must be included
 // in headers.
 In this case, a "detail" header should be created in the "./detail"
-// subdirectory with the same name as the main header file, but an "-impl" suffix.
+// subdirectory with the same name as the main header file, but an "_impl" suffix.
 // Private declarations in this header can use a "detail" sub-namespace.
-#include "dart/component_name/detail/ExampleClass-impl.hpp"
+#include "dart/component_name/detail/example_class_impl.hpp"

-#endif // DART_EXAMPLE_EXAMPLECLASS_HPP_
 ```

 #### Source Style